Lightning-Universe/Training-Studio_app/docs/source/workflows/run_sweep.rst

    lightning run sweep train.py --model.lr "[0.001, 0.01, 0.1]" --data.batch "[32, 64]" --algorithm="grid_search"

-Finally, your code is uploaded to the App and the Research Studio App responds that the Sweep ``1dbfed8a`` was launched.
+Finally, your code is uploaded to the App and the Training Studio App responds that the Sweep ``1dbfed8a`` was launched.

 .. code-block::